 Highly successful cultures focus on creating values, naming keystone behaviours and then flooding the environment with heuristics that link the two.
 More simply, purpose is created by generating a clear set of signals that link A) Where we are now to B) Where we want to be.
 Each heuristic functions as a small narrative that provides a vivid mental model for solving problems.
 Creating behaviour around a clear and simple set of values functions as a lighthouse, orienting behaviour and providing a path towards a shared vision.

 - Identify and overcommunicate your mission.

 - Improve creative processes.

-Culture is the identity of a business created by a set of beliefs and values that shape the behaviour of everyone connected to the business.
+Culture is the identity of a business created by a set of beliefs and values that shape the behaviour of everyone connected.
 The secret to building a successful culture involves three skills: Building Safety, Sharing Vulnerability and Establishing Purpose.

-Flooding the environment with signals of safety creates a sense of belonging and connection.
-Flooding the environment with signals of vulnerability creates a sense of trust and cooperation.
-Flooding the environment with signals of purpose create direction and movement.
+Firstly, flooding the environment with signals of safety creates a sense of belonging and connection.
+Secondly, flooding the environment with signals of vulnerability creates a sense of trust and cooperation.
+Lastly, flooding the environment with signals of purpose creates direction and movement.